 Magnesium is part of over 300 functions that take place in our body.
-In this article, however, we’ll concentrate in the reactions it performs that affect blood pressure.
+In this article, however, we’ll concentrate on the reactions it performs that affect blood pressure.

-- Magnesium is necessary to cause the calcium pump work properly which helps regulate blood pressure.
+- Magnesium is necessary to cause the calcium pump to work properly which helps regulate blood pressure.

 - Magnesium acts as a vasodilator, relaxing and dilating the arteries, allowing blood to flow more freely.